wizzomafizzo/mrext/docs/diyscanner.md

 thing to make it do a thing.

 Please check the [nfc documentation](nfc.md) for configuration instructions.
-This is a PN532 scanner, and needs an option set in the `nfc.ini` file.
 This scanner should also work without configuration on Windows, Mac and Linux PCs.

 There are 2 ways to scan cards with this scanner.
 If you want to tap the card,